 Small children, like toddlers, who cannot talk yet will let you know that there is something wrong whenever they act fussy and irritable.
 If your child feels more irritable than usual, it is already a sign that something is wrong.

 When a child gets fussy, that can be because of inadequate sleep.
 Insufficient sleep can cause inattention and irritability on a short-term basis.
 To check, help your child to get sufficient sleep.
 Usually, irritability disappears after getting enough sleep.

 Impulsivity may be your child’s reaction to sleep deprivation.
 Adults and children have different responses when it comes to sleepiness.
 Adults feel sluggish when tired.
 Children have the need to overcompensate and speed up.
 They feel explosive and hyperactive when experiencing sleep problems.

 Moreover, sleep problems have links to ADHD.
 About 50% of children with ADHD also show signs of sleep-disordered breathing.
 For a child with ADHD, poor or little sleep may aggravate their symptoms.
 As a result, the child can be impulsive.

 Inattentive kids might be suffering from sleep issues.
 ADHD is often misdiagnosed in children with sleep problems.
-We also know that primary characteristics of ADHD are inattention, impulsive, and hyperactive behavior.
+We also know that the primary characteristics of ADHD are inattention, impulsiveness, and hyperactive behavior.
 It should be obvious, therefore that sleep problems can create inattentiveness.

 Children who have sleep problems often experience difficulties sitting still in class.
 They need constant attention from their teachers.
 They also tend to talk out of turn or daydream whenever given instructions.
 Because of their inattentiveness, they cannot do school tasks and give up.